GavinHuttley/tib/source/molevol/neutral_theory.rst

 A genetic variant is considered selectively neutral, or just neutral, if it is "invisible" to natural selection.
 For neutral variation, the evolutionary dynamics (changes in frequency) are dictated by random genetic drift and mutation only (these are the "neutral processes").
 But, as Kimura showed, the designation of neutral is a moving target.

-.. note:: Random genetic drift is the fluctuation in allele frequencies between generations that occurs due to random sampling of individuals.
+.. note:: Random genetic drift is the fluctuation in allele frequencies between generations that occurs due to random sampling of gametes.

 Some important results from Kimura
 ==================================